Islets of Mauritius

-The Islets of Mauritius include circa 130 tiny islets and rocks scattered around the coast of Mauritius, Rodrigues, Agalega and St Brandon.
+The Islets of Mauritius include c.
+130 tiny islets and rocks scattered around the coast of Mauritius, Rodrigues, Agalega and St Brandon.

 Île aux Cerfs

 Île aux Cerfs (French for deer island) is an island near the east coast of the island of Mauritius.
 Nowadays there are no more deer on this island, but the island does have a luxury golf course.
 The only method of access is by ferry from Trou d'Eau Douce or by specific speed boats or catamarans.

 The part of the ocean surrounding the islet is rather shallow, so you can walk for more than 100 meters in the ocean and the water won't cover you.

 A great number of tourists visit the island every day, especially on weekends.
 Near the beach there are many merchants selling a variety of Mauritian souvenirs, clothing and handmade accessories.

 Round Island

 Round Island is an uninhabited islet 22.5 kilometers north of Mauritius.
 It has an area of 2.08 square kilometers and a maximum elevation of 280 meters.
 The island is a nature reserve under the jurisdiction of the Mauritian Ministry of Agriculture and Natural Resources.

 Rare reptiles that are endemic to Round Island include the Round Island skink, Round Island day gecko, and Round Island boa.